hendrixgg/strategy-ai/README.md

 # strategy-ai

+## How to run?

+### Development environment
+1. Open up split cmd terminals
+1. In the right terminal start the python server by running: "npm run start-backend"
+1. In the left terminal open the vite react app by running: "npm run dev"

 ## What is This For?
 This is an app designed to take your company's strategy documents and identify the core strategy of your business across the multiple perspectives, including: